i-am-mel-dev/i-am-mel-dev.github.io/_pages/about.md

 ======
 The aim of my thesis research is to develop explainable AI solutions for early diagnosis of neurodegenerative disorders.
 To acquire general solution for the hard problem of diagnostics, I use open data-sets of neuroimages based on wide range of neuroimaging modalities, such as magnetic resonance imaging(MRI) , functional magnetic resonance imaging (fMRI) and Positron Emission Tomograpy (PET) .
-In addition to supervised methodologies I am interested in developing semi-supervised and unsupervised techniques and exploring their generalization abilities beyond limited data-sets as well.
+In addition to supervised methodologies I am interested in developing explainable methodologies for deep learning models and exploring their generalization abilities beyond limited data-sets as well.